DyogenIBENS/FishComparativeAtlas/README.md

 snakemake --configfile config_example.yaml --report report_example.html
 ```

+### Run on user-defined data

-- To run on a user-defined dataset, create a new config file and format your input data following the provided example.
+To run on a user-defined dataset, create a new config file and format your input data following the provided example.

 ## Authors